penpot/penpot-docs/technical-guide/developer/frontend.md

 (ns some.ns
   (:require [app.util.logging :as log]))

-;; This function sets the level to the current namespace; messages ;; with level behind this will not be printed.
+;; This function sets the level of the current namespace; messages ;; with level behind this will not be printed.
 (log/set-level! :info)